-The STO program will start on May 15, 2020.
+The STO program will start in July 2020.
 We will have 2 STO stages (on our platform – and on our partner’s exchange platform)

 Stage 1: STO on Light Coin Exchange Platform